Kidnapping and murder of Hanns Martin Schleyer: Imprisonment and killing

 Schleyer was hidden in a highrise in Erftstadt (Liblar) near Cologne.
-The police came very close to finding him, but due to lack of internal communication could not rescue him.
-Several local police officers were convinced that Schleyer was held in the aforementioned highrise close to the autobahn.
-One investigator had rung the doorbell of the apartment in question, but nobody had conveyed this information to the crisis center of the federal police.
+The police came very close to finding him, but due to lack of internal communication did not rescue him.
+Several local police officers were convinced that Schleyer was held in the aforementioned highrise close to the autobahn, and one investigator had rung the doorbell of the apartment in question.
+However, the crisis center of the federal police did not act on this, and rebuffed follow-up calls due to lack of capacity.

 The RAF demanded that the government release imprisoned members of their group.
 The government refused to give into RAF's demands or negotiate aside from strategical negotiations, hoping that the police would manage to free Schleyer in the meantime.
 The RAF sent the government a picture of Schleyer alive, in captivity, on 8 October 1977.

-On 13 October, the passenger-plane "Landshut" was kidnapped in order to support the demands to release imprisoned members of the RAF.